lucasmaiaesilva/tablegamejs/readme.md

-##A simple framework to make HTML5 games table based
+##A simple framework to make HTML5 games based in tables.